dame-cell/VisionRAG/README.md

 - Streamlined retrieval and ranking process
 - Built on ColPali 2's efficient embedding technique

+## How does colpali compare to the traditional way of Multi-modality RAG

+1) Dependence on OCR and Complex Preprocessing
+- Challenge: Traditional document retrieval systems often rely on Optical Character Recognition (OCR) for extracting text from images, which can be error-prone and require extensive preprocessing.
+- Problem: OCR may struggle with complex layouts, low-quality images, or non-standard fonts, leading to inaccurate text extraction.

+2) Handling Multi-Modal Content
+- Challenge: Integrating different types of content (text, images, tables) in a coherent manner was often complex and required specialized techniques.
+- Problem: Traditional systems might struggle to maintain context and relevance when dealing with diverse data types.

+3) Efficiency and Speed
+- Challenge: Many systems had inefficiencies in processing and indexing documents, leading to slower retrieval times.
+- Problem: High computational costs and slow indexing could limit the scalability and usability of the system.

+4) Scalability
+- Challenge: Scaling document retrieval systems to handle large volumes of data and complex document structures often posed significant challenges.
+- Problem: Systems could become unwieldy and less effective as the dataset grew in size and complexity.

+Interpretability
+- Challenge: Understanding and visualizing what parts of a document the model is focusing on or interpreting could be difficult.
+- Problem: Lack of transparency in how models made decisions made it challenging to trust and refine the system.

+## How ColPali Addresses These Challenges

+1) Direct Embedding of Document Screenshots
+- Solution: ColPali eliminates the need for OCR by directly embedding document screenshots into the model.
+This simplifies the preprocessing pipeline and improves accuracy by leveraging end-to-end learning.

+2) Enhanced Efficiency and Speed
+- Solution: By leveraging efficient embedding techniques and optimized indexing on GPUs, ColPali improves the speed and efficiency of document retrieval.
+- Benefit: Accelerates indexing and retrieval processes, making the system more scalable and responsive.

+3) Scalability Improvements
+- Solution: ColPali’s design is built to handle large datasets and diverse document types more effectively.
+- Benefit: Allows the system to scale better with increasing data volumes and complex document structures.

+4) Improved Interpretability
+- Solution: ColPali includes features for generating and visualizing heatmaps and attention maps, providing insights into model focus and decision-making.
+- Benefit: Enhances transparency and helps users understand how the model interacts with different parts of the document.

 ### How fast is the indexing?
 We tested the speed of the indexing on affordable GPUs , we pass the embeddings into GPUs

 | GPU          | Batch Size | Speed (s/iteration) |
 |--------------|-------------|---------------------|
 | NVIDIA A10g  | 4           | 2.67                |